directus/directus/docs/releases/breaking-changes.md

 Starting with Directus 10.0, here is a list of potential breaking changes with remedial action you may need to take.

+## Version 10.x.y

+### Updated Sorting in Schema Snapshots

+The sort order of fields and relations inside schema snapshots has been changed to their original creation order.
+This is to increase consistency of resulting snapshots artifacts.

+While this is not a breaking change, you are advised to regenerate the snapshot after the version update of Directus, provided you are tracking the snapshot in a version control system.

 ## Version 10.8.3

 ### Updated GraphQL Content Version Usage